maxamillion/ansible-openshift_origin/README.md

 Author: Adam Miller

 #NOTE - THIS IS A WORK IN PROGRESS, THINK "BETA" QUALITY.
-This playbook is currently undergoing a refactor for the ansible 1.2 newly introduced "roles" layout for playbooks.
+This playbook is currently undergoing a refactor in order to take advantage of some of the new features available in Ansible 1.3.

 If you'd like to find the old version then feel free to checkout the branch named v0.9.

 I've bumped this from "Alpha" to "Beta" quality because I've done a full deploy using the playbook but there are still a couple rough edges I want to clean up